Childrens Court (Magistrates Court)

 - Youth Justice – proceedings involving juveniles who commit or are alleged to have committed offences

-- Child protection – proceedings relating to applications by the Department of Child Safety regarding the protection of children from harm
+- Child protection – proceedings relating to applications by the Department of Child Safety regarding the protection of children from harm.
+The court is a closed court.

 Specific matters involving juveniles can also be heard in the District Court by the Childrens Court of Queensland (CCQ).
 The CCQ is separate from Childrens Court in the Magistrates Court and is presided over by specially commissioned judges from the District Court.